tednaphil/TravelTracker/README.md

 ### Wins
  > - 100 accessibility score and usability without pointing device
  > - Error prevention with input validation and visible user feedback using `<dialog>` elements for reactive error handling
+ > - Use of Figma to create a comp for each view of the application.
+See comp [here](https://github.com/tednaphil/TravelTracker/blob/d04b3903ecdef47c9d9071d2ffef364e52271532/Travel%20Tracker%20Comp.pdf)

 ### Challenges
 > - dynamic date validation - solved with using Javascript to determine the current date and set the date input min attribute